pzsette/SubscriptionsManager/report.md

 ### Model

 This class represents a subscription instance.
 It has four attributes: id, name, price and repetition.
 The repetition field is a `String` and can assume three values: `"Weekly"`, `"Monthly"`, `"Annual"`.
-This class contains all the getter/setter and the mothods `hashCode`, `toString`, `equals`.
+This class contains all the getter/setter and the methods `hashCode`, `toString`, `equals`.

 ### Controller

 The Controller acts as a bridge between the view and the model.
-It retrieves data from the repository (the model) and formats them for dispaly in the view.
+It retrieves data from the repository (the model) and formats them for display in the view.
 The `SubscriptionController` class obviously has a reference to a View object and to a Repository object.
 It has three methods to:

 * Load alla elements into the view from the repository.
-* Update the view when a new Subscrition is added.
+* Update the view when a new Subscription is added.
 * Update the view when a Subscription is deleted.

 ### Repository

 The repository interface provides methods for simple operations on the database.

 The `SubscriptionMongoRepository` class implements this interface to use a MongoDB database.
-The constructor takes a `MongoCLient` object, the database name and the repository name.
+The constructor takes a `MongoClient` object, the database name and the repository name.

-In order to avoid having to manually convert Subscription objects into Mongo documents it was added the POJOs (Plain Old Java Object) support via the PojoCodec, which allows for direct serialization of POJOs to and from BSON.
+In order to avoid having to manually convert Subscription objects into Mongo documents it was added the POJOs (Plain Old Java Object) support via the PojoCodec, which allows for direct serialisation of POJOs to and from BSON.

 Automatic POJO support can be provided by building `PojoCodecProvider` by calling `builder.build()` then it can be combined with an existing `CodecRegistry` to create a new registry that will also support the registered POJOs.
 After creating the codec registry, the model type must be passed to the `getCollection` method in `MongoDatabase`, and the registry can then be added using the `withCodecRegistry` modifier of `MongoCollection`.